normanzb/playcorder-core-as3/README.md

 ####Properties

 1. loaded - true to indicate the SWF is fully loaded.
-2. isReady - true to indicate the onReady event is fired and user accepted the microphone acesss.
+2. ready - true to indicate the onReady event is fired and user accepted the microphone acesss.

 ####Methods